astrotaca/astrotaca.github.io/_posts/2025-04-18-ascomdriver.md

 ## What the Driver Actually Does

 At a high level, the ASCOM driver is just a middleman.
-It listens to NINA (or any ASCOM host), translates requests into serial commands, sends them to the flap controller, and returns status info back to the imaging software.
+It listens to NINA (or any ASCOM host), translates requests into serial commands, sends them to the microcontroller, and returns status info back to the imaging software.

 The basics are simple:
 - Turn panel on/off
 - Adjust brightness (PWM)
+- Open/Close panel
 - Report state (is it open? is it lit?)

 But making it feel *seamless* required a lot more thought.